sourcegraph/handbook/content/departments/product-engineering/engineering/cloud/delivery/on-call.md

 ### Finalize Hand-off Notes

-As the Outgoing Engineer On-Call, your responsibility to ensure the [Delivery On-Call Hand-off Google Doc](https://docs.google.com/document/d/1K1ZsfocwLk9F6Do4DZQImiSmh-ln2L3IomDBlxxdQHs/edit?usp=sharing) is up-to-date and ready for the Incoming Engineer On-Call by 10am Central Time on Monday.
+As the Outgoing Engineer On-Call, your responsibility to ensure the [Delivery On-Call Hand-off Notes](https://github.com/sourcegraph/delivery-scratch) are up-to-date and ready for the Incoming Engineer On-Call by 10am Central Time on Monday.

 ### Take time off

-If you responded to an incident, consider taking a day off to recover and prevent burn-out.
+If you responded to an incident or had an eventful on-call shift, consider taking a day off to recover and prevent burnout.
 Sourcegraph has an [unlimited PTO policy](../../../../../benefits-pay-perks/benefits-perks/time-off/index.md#paid-time-off-for-rest).